2023 Most Popular Online Criminal Justice & Corrections Associate Degree Schools in Maine

 The average amount in student loans that criminal justice majors at York County Community College take out while working on their Associate Degree is $14,602.

-Out of the 4 online programs at schools in Maine that were part of this year’s ranking, University of Maine at Augusta landed the # 2 spot on the list.
-Located in the distant town of Augusta, UMA is a public school with a small student population.
+A rank of #2 on this year’s list means University of Maine at Augusta is a great place for criminal justice and corrections students working on their online associate degree.
+Located in the town of Augusta, UMA is a public school with a small student population.

 Women make up 50% of the criminal justice majors at the school.